All-time Orlando City SC (MLS) roster: By nationality

 MLS regulations allow for eight international roster slots per team to be used on non-domestic players.
 However, this limit can be exceeded by trading international slots with another MLS team.
 Overseas players are exempt from counting towards this total if they have permanent residency rights in the U.S. (green card holder), other special dispensation such as refugee or asylum status, or qualify under the Homegrown International Rule.
-In total, 123 players representing 34 different countries have played for Orlando City.
+In total, 134 players representing 39 different nations have played for Orlando City.

 Note: Countries indicate national team as defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.